2020/2021 CMS Board of Directors

 Matthew is a banjo player, a SCUBA diver, a photographer, an amateur anthropologist, and a dad.
 He is also an attorney, as is his wife Meredith, who is a former Board member and past President.
 Matthew & Meredith have a nine-year-old daughter, who is an avid if reluctant mushroom picker, that won First Place in the Best of Show at the 2015 Mushroom festival with a potentially new species of Hypomyces.

-Lee Yamada (current Board Member, NAMA liaison)
+Lee Yamada (currently NAMA liaison)

-Bob Blanchard (new CMS Board Member)
+Bob Blanchard (currently CMS Board Member at large)